 Southerland and other officials with the HDCC did not return a request for comment on the disparity.
 Broad + Liberty provided its analysis to Southerland and other HDCC officials when requesting comment.

-Southerland also only provided receipts (mainly by credit card statements) in bulk.
+Trevor Southerland also only provided receipts (mainly credit card statements) in bulk.
 He did not categorize his expenses by the campaign finance cycles prescribed by Pennsylvania law.
 When asked if Southerland should have sorted his receipts by cycle, a spokeswoman with the Department of State said, “The law does not specify how vouchers are to be submitted.”

 Setting aside the issue of missing receipts for nearly $150,000, Southerland’s use of expense reports raises another problematic campaign finance issue.

-Pennsylvania law requires that a campaign committee show “Each and every expenditure, the date made, the full name and address of the person to whom made and the purpose for which such expenditure was made.”
+Pennsylvania law requires that a campaign committee show “each and every expenditure, the date made, the full name and address of the person to whom made and the purpose for which such expenditure was made.”

 By bundling together so many payments into a single expense report, the line-by-line itemization that is supposed to provide transparency to the public is erased.

-That has caught the attention of Rep. Jamie Barton (R-Berks/Schuylkill), who is sponsoring legislation that would require line-by-line itemization for things like expense reports, or making a single monthly payment to a credit card bill that might contain dozens of different purchases.
+That has caught the attention of Rep. Jamie Barton (R-Berks/Schuylkill), who is sponsoring legislation that would require line-by-line itemization for things like expense reports or making a single monthly payment to a credit card bill that might contain dozens of different purchases.

 Todd Shepherd is Broad + Liberty’s chief investigative reporter.
 Send him tips at tshepherd@broadandliberty.com, or use his encrypted email at shepherdreports@protonmail.com. @shepherdreports